jesserogers/jesserogers.github.io/_posts/projects/2018-04-17-destiny-2-clan-website.md

 This clan is a big positive in my life lately, and I thought that building a website that served real use cases for members would help make Reign of Iron _the_ clan to be in, and help us grow our active roster with more cool people.

-As of now, I've got a really solid build of this site in production at [reignofiron.org](https://reignofiron.org/), and I will continue to iterate and build new features.
+As of now, I've got a really solid build of this site in production at [reignofiron.org](https://ascendant.gg/), and I will continue to iterate and build new features.
 But here's what I've got so far!

+**Update**: Reign of Iron is now called Λscendant.
+This website has gone through several major iterations since I wrote this, and I've even released an [open source](https://github.com/jesserogers/clan-app) version of one of them, if you'd like to set up your own Destiny 2 clan website.

 ## The Plan
 I decided the requirements were as follows: